sane8s/atom2taro/README.md

 (Note: line locations refer to the final XML file, and they are approximate)

 line 2
-Delete '<ead>' [In Oxygen, the close tag is often automatically removed]
+Delete <ead> [In Oxygen, the close tag is often automatically removed]

 line 4
 Review '<eadid>'